Darius Rucker: Golf

-On November 7, 2016, Rucker told ESPN that he had become a partner in MGC Sports, a sports agency that currently represents golfers (among them Steve Stricker and Kenny Perry), football players, and coaches.
+On November 7, 2016, Rucker told ESPN that he had become a partner in MGC Sports, a sports agency based in Columbia representing golfers (among them Steve Stricker and Kenny Perry), football players, and coaches.
 He added that he was planning to reduce his performance commitments from 100 dates per year to about 30, and that he thought his experience in the entertainment business would be an asset to potential clients.
-Rucker will be able to work without restrictions for golfers, but because he is not registered with the NFL players' union, he initially will only be able to meet with NFL players under very limited circumstances.
+He will be able to work without restrictions for golfers, but because he is not registered with the NFL players' union, initially he will only be able to meet with NFL players under very limited circumstances.

 Rucker has hosted the Darius Rucker Intercollegiate at Long Cove Club in Hilton Head since 2012.
 The three-day tournament annually hosts some of the top women's intercollegiate golf teams in the country.